csm-actions/securefix-action/README.md

 ### How to manage a server GitHub App and a server workflow

+You must protect a server GitHub App and a server workflow from attacks securely.
 There are several ideas:

 - GitHub App Private Key: